Bangladesh goes to poll amid boycott by main Opposition BNP | Politics

 Over 100 foreign observers, including three from India, will monitor the 12th general election, which is being held under tight security.

-Prime Minister Hasina cast her vote at Dhaka City College polling centre at 8:03 am local time.
-Her Daughter Saima Wazed also accompanied her.
+Prime Minister Hasina cast her vote at Dhaka City College polling centre soon after the voting started.
+Her daughter Saima Wazed accompanied her.

 The BNP boycotted the 2014 election but joined the one in 2018.